Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Witness Pixels and Where to Find Them

 \section{Witness Pixels and Where to Find Them}

-In this section, we consider possible removals from the set of witness pixels $\Q_{c,i,k}^*\subseteq[w]\times[h]$~\eqref{eq:vertex-certified-estimate}.
-Any removal from $\Q_{c,i,k}^*$ helps to impose stricter constraints on the pose candidate $\poseUncertain_c$ (\cref{prop:enclosing-unsafe-inputs}), thereby obtaining a tighter certified pose estimate $\poseUncertain^*$.
+In this section, we consider reducing the set of witness pixels $\Q_{c,i,k}^*\subseteq[w]\times[h]$ (\cref{eq:vertex-certified-estimate}).
+Please note that all other components of \cref{alg:image-to-pose} remain identical.
+Any removal from $\Q_{c,i,k}^*$ imposes stricter constraints on the pose candidate $\poseUncertain_c$ (\cref{prop:enclosing-unsafe-inputs}), thereby obtaining a tighter certified pose estimate $\poseUncertain^*$.
 We begin by discussing the ambiguity due to the surjection in the image generation (\cref{def:camera}) in more detail.
-In particular, there is ambiguity regarding which pixel contains the (unobservable) vertices $V_{i(\cdot,k)}^*$ of the true pose $\pose^*$, and one must consider all these pixels as witnesses when imposing constraints.
+In particular, there is ambiguity regarding which pixels contain the (unobservable) vertices $V_{i(\cdot,k)}^*$ of the true pose $\pose^*$.
 This ambiguity is exemplarily illustrated in \cref{fig:ambiguity_crit_pixels}a-c: Different poses $\pose^{(a)},\pose^{(b)},\pose^{(c)}\in\poseSpace$ result in different positions of $V_{i(\cdot,k)}^*$ of the transformed target $\target^\text{PCF}$, but all result in the same image $\image^*$.

 \iftwocol